 Jason Adkins has served as the executive director of the Minnesota Catholic Conference since March 2011.
 Prior to his advocacy work for the Church, Jason was an attorney at the Institute for Justice, a public interest law firm.
 Jason has clerked for both state and federal appellate judges, and received his law degree from the University of Minnesota Law School, where he has served as an adjunct professor.

 Jason is a regular presenter at parishes and at organizations around Minnesota, and continues to serve as an adjunct professor at the University of St. Thomas.
 He writes a regular column that appears in diocesan newspapers, and his work has also appeared in numerous secular publications and journals.
 He frequently appears in the media, and serves on many corporate boards and advisory councils.
 He holds undergraduate and graduate degrees from the University of St. Thomas (Minnesota), and resides in Saint Paul with his family.

 Katherine returned home to Minnesota to join our staff in October 2017.
 Previously she lived in the Washington, D.C. area where she worked for EWTN News Nightly as a segment producer and St. Jerome’s Catholic Church in Hyattsville, MD as the Communications Specialist.
-She is currently working towards a master’s degree in Emerging Media.
+She has her master’s degree in Emerging Media from Loyola University Maryland.

 Before living on the East Coast she lived in Trujillo, Honduras as a missionary with Farm of the Child, a Catholic children’s home.
 After earning her undergraduate degree in Mass Communications from Minnesota State University Moorhead, she worked as the morning newscast producer for KAAL-TV in Austin, MN.